 Social media voice and style

 Our posts on the flagship social media accounts must maintain an appropriate balance between Harvard Chan School’s voice and the culture of any given social media platform.
 The following guidelines also apply to School-affiliated accounts:

 - Social media posts should be brief and informative.

-- Internet-only abbreviations and acronyms should be used sparingly, and only when they are commonly understood by a wide audience.
+- Internet-only abbreviations and acronyms should be used sparingly and only when they are commonly understood on social media.
 Appropriate examples: ICYMI for “in case you missed it,” “QOTD” for “quote of the day.”

 - Hashtags and @ tags should be used sparingly and only in a targeted, strategic manner.

 - Depending on the platform, Emojis, GIFs, Stickers, and memes should be used sparingly and thoughtfully, emphasizing important concepts or calls to action for the audience.

 - Avoid using all-caps in social media posts.

 - It is acceptable to break Harvard Chan School style guide conventions on short-form platforms such as X (formerly Twitter) to meet character count limits—for example, using “US” instead of “U.S.” However, you should do so only when necessary.

 Public health work frequently involves issues that touch on people’s personal lives, experiences, and behaviors.
 As such, individuals may respond to social media messaging on public health topics with concerns, questions, negativity, or even hostility.

 Not all negative comments on social media constitute “trolling,” or antisocial behavior intended to disrupt conversation on social media.
 Dissent and disagreement are an important part of social media discourse.